First vaccine doses distributed by Covax land in West African nation of Ghana

 More than 300,000 community health workers have received vaccine distribution training in the coronavirus era, building on Ghana’s past polio-eradication campaigns, health officials said.

 The goal is to vaccinate 20 million people, Kwame Amponsa-Akyianu, Ghana's program manager for immunization, told reporters earlier this month.

-It’s unclear how long that mission could take, but the first shots are expected to be administered early next week.
+It’s unclear how long that effort could take, but the first shots are expected to be administered early next week.

 “There is hope in sight,” said Juliette M. Tuakli, a public health physician and pediatrician in Accra.
 “People have underestimated the enormous mental health toll covid has taken on everyone.
 We never thought we’d be dealing with this a year-plus later.”